open-source-tabletop/halo-breakpoint/halo-breakpoint.md

 ## Building an Army

 When building an army for Halo: Breakpoint you choose units from the provided army lists, adding up the points for the models, their weapons, and equipment.

-Games are usually played around 300 points per player - if you wish to play larger games you may require a larger battlefield.
+- Small games are played with armies up to 200 points.
+- Standard games are played with armies up to 300 points.
+- Larger games can be played at 400 and 500 points but these typically require a much larger battlefield.

+For more sustained battles players can choose to add 100 points of reinforcements, additional units of any kind which become available from the start of round 3 to be deployed from reserve.

-There are 2 types of unit available to add to your army: Standard and Specialist.
+There are 3 types of unit available to add to your army: Standard, Specialist and Vehicles.
 Your army must contain at least 50% Standard units by points, and no more than 50% Specialist units.
+Vehicles count as Specialist units and are only used in games of 400 or more points (unless players agree to use them).

 ### Army Lists